Guide to operations

-If a member of the Cal U community is diagnosed with COVID-19, contact tracing can help to keep our campus safer by identifying others who may be at risk and directing them to quarantine or obtain medical care.
+If a member of the Cal U community is diagnosed with COVID-19, case investigation (sometimes called "contact tracing") can help to keep our campus safer by identifying others who may be at risk and directing them to quarantine or obtain medical care.

-The state Department of Health will take the lead in contact tracing.
-Campus contact tracing teams have been identified and trained to support the Health Department as needed.
+The state Department of Health will take the lead in case investigation.
+Campus teams have been identified and trained to support the Health Department as needed.

-The state Department of Health will take the lead in contact tracing, with support (as needed) from campus contact tracing teams.
+The state Department of Health will take the lead in case investigation, with support (as needed) from campus teams trained to provide this support.

 Masks / Face Coverings

 Masks/face coverings are not required on campus.
 Members of at-risk populations (self-identified) may continue to wear a face covering if they choose.

 Wearing a mask or face covering offers a measure of protection for yourself and others.
 Until further notice, the requirement for wearing a mask or face covering on campus will be determined by the University, based on expert guidance.